SpottedOwlet/stock-analysis/README.md

 <h3> <p align=left>Code Refactoring In General: Pros </p> </h3>
 Some of the advantages of refactoring code are:
-* Code refactoring is intended to improve the design and structure of the code while preserving its functionality.
+<p>* Code refactoring is intended to improve the design and structure of the code while preserving its functionality.</p>
 * Refactoring of code may improve code readability and reduce complexity.
 * Refactoring is usually targeted towards increasing efficiency by decreasing the time taken for code execution.
 * Depending on the objective, the refactored code could use less memory hence making the code less resource dependent.